joshbruce/fourth-earth-raw/public/content.md

 ---
 title: Rules as Written
-version: 0.9.0
+version: 0.9.1
 ---

 # Fourth Earth RAW

-Fourth Earth [.RAW](Rules as Written) is a cooperative storytelling system for creating “choose your own adventure” experiences and is foundation for creating other game systems.
-Fourth Earth RAW specifically refers to the core concepts and implementations described in this chapter and more generally includes the additions and specifications captured in other chapters.
+Fourth Earth [.RAW](Rules as Written) is a cooperative storytelling system for creating “choose your own adventure” experiences and can be used as a foundation for creating other game systems.

+Fourth Earth RAW specifically refers to the core guidelines and implementations described in this chapter and more generally includes the additions and specifications captured in other chapters.

 Fourth Earth RAW is applicable to: